-ADMISSION CATEGORIES

-A student admitted to the University will receive one of the following student categories:
+ADMISSION CATEGORIES: A student admitted to the University will receive one of the following student categories:

-Full-time: Full-time students are students who: 1) are pursuing their studies as a full-time occupation; 2) identify themselves as a full-time student; and 3) plan to complete the program within the designated number of terms permitted for full-time students and do not exceed these limits.
+Full-time: Full-time students are students who 1) are pursuing their studies as a full-time occupation; 2) identify themselves as a full-time student; and 3) plan to complete the program within the designated number of terms permitted for full-time students and do not exceed these limits.
 In a one-year graduate program, students are permitted three (3) terms to complete all degree requirements, plus one (1) additional term if they are writing a thesis.
-In a two-year graduate program, students as (6) terms to complete all degree requirements, plus one (1) additional term if they are writing a thesis.
-In a three-year graduate program, students are permitted six (6) terms to complete all degree requirements, plus one (1) additional term if they are writing a thesis.
+In a two-year graduate program, students are permitted six (6) terms to complete all degree requirements, plus one (1) additional term if they are writing a thesis.
 In a three-year graduate program, students are permitted nine (9) terms to complete all degree requirements, plus one (1) additional term if they are writing a thesis.